Starbucks under media fire in China for high prices

 China has been cracking down on pricing in markets ranging from milk powder to drugs, with the high premiums enjoyed by imported goods attracting much of the ire from local watchdog groups and media.

-Apple has also come under criticism in China for high prices, and the company was stung in a media report last year that said it treated Chinese consumers differently from those from other regions.
+Apple has also come under fire in China for high prices, while the U.S. firm was stung in a media expose last year which said it treated Chinese consumers differently to those from other regions.

 COFFEE CULTURE

-Retail sales of coffee in China grew more than 90 percent between 2007 and 2012, hitting 7 billion yuan (712.16 million pounds) last year, according to data from Euromonitor.
+Retail sales of coffee in China grew more than 90 percent between 2007 and 2012, hitting 7 billion yuan ($1.15 billion) last year, according to data from Euromonitor.

-The China-Asia Pacific region led sales for Starbucks in 2012, and company is considering opening 600 new outlets in the region this year, targeting 1,500 stores in China alone by 2015.
+The rise of China's cafe culture helped the China-Asia Pacific region top the sales growth table for Starbucks in 2012, and has prompted the company to consider opening 600 new outlets in the region this year, targeting 1,500 stores in China alone by 2015.

+Starbucks had a profit margin of 32 percent in China-Asia Pacific in its second quarter, compared to 21 percent in the Americas and 2 percent in Europe, Middle East and Africa, said the CCTV report.

 Analysts said while Chinese consumers were becoming increasingly price aware, the latest reports were unlikely to dull demand for high street coffee in China anytime soon.